mymy209/python-1/README.md

 Functions are great at "encapsulating" a task by combining many instructions into a single line of code.
 This make code easier to read, understand, organize, and follow the DRY principle of programming.
 (Don't Repeat Yourself)

-There are two steps to creating a funtion:
+There are two steps to using a funtion:
 1. Declare and define the function
 2. Call the function